dotnet/dotnet-docker-samples/aspnetapp/README.md

 1. Run `docker exec aspnetcore_sample ipconfig`.
 1. Copy the container IP address and paste into your browser (for example, `172.29.245.43`).

-Note: `docker exec` supports identifying containers with name or hash.
-The name is used above.

 See the following example of how to get the IP address of a running Windows container.

 ```console